-- 1. The student must pass the Qualifying Examination (QE) administered semiannually by the Department.
-The examination is based on undergraduate electrical engineering and-mathematics courseworks as outlined in the brochure: CEECS/EE Program Ph.
-D. Qualifying Examination.
-This QE and must be taken by all students after completion of 9 credits of Ph.D. coursework.
+- 1. The student must pass the Qualifying Examination (QE) administered semiannually by the department.
+The examination is based on electrical engineering coursework as outlined in the brochure: CEECS/EE Program Ph.D.
+Qualifying Examination.
+This QE must be taken by all students after completion of 9 credits of Ph.D. coursework.
 A student who fails the examination may be allowed a second attempt subject to departmental approval. - 2.
-Following successful completion of the QE, the student must find a qualified faculty member in the Department willing to chair the doctoral (dissertation) committee.
+Following successful completion of the QE, the student must find a qualified faculty member in the department willing to chair the doctoral (dissertation) committee.
 The dissertation committee chair will then consult with the student to form the complete committee.
-Working with this dissertation committee chair, the student must complete the official Admission to Candidacy application form along with the approved

-Plan of Study.
+Working with this dissertation committee chair, the student must complete the official Admission to Candidacy application along with the approved Plan of Study.